yaegashi/dx2devops-redmine/README.md

     I, [2023-11-03T23:05:28.864872 #18]  INFO -- : New password: "XOXecy067zRDlFXW"
     ```

-7. Open the Web app resource in Azure Portal and set `RAILS_IN_SERVICE` to `true` in the app settings.
+7. Open `App resource link in the Azure Portal` and set `RAILS_IN_SERVICE` to `true` in the app settings.

-8. Open the web app site and you can see the Redmine site configured.
+8. Open `App link` and you can see the Redmine site configured.
 Log in with the user `admin` and the password shown by `rmops setup`.

-9. You can populate more Web apps in the same azd environment with the same App Service plan and database
+9. You can populate more Redmine apps in the same azd environment with the same App Service plan and database
 by repeating setting `APP_NAME` and running `azd provision`:

     ```console